stephanieirvine/Udacity-Data-Scientist-Nanodegree/Project 2/README.md

 #### 2. ML Pipeline
 A Python script, train_classifier.py, writes a machine learning pipeline that:

-Loads data from the SQLite database
+ - Loads data from the SQLite database
-Splits the dataset into training and test sets
+ - Splits the dataset into training and test sets
-Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV
+ - Builds a text processing and machine learning pipeline
+ - Trains and tunes a model using GridSearchCV
-Outputs results on the test set
+ - Outputs results on the test set
-Exports the final model as a pickle file
+ - Exports the final model as a pickle file

-3. Flask Web App
+#### 3. Flask Web App
-We are providing much of the flask web app for you, but feel free to add extra features depending on your knowledge of flask, html, css and javascript.
-For this part, you'll need to:

-Modify file paths for database and model as needed
-Add data visualizations using Plotly in the web app.
-One example is provided for you
+Credit to Udacity for providing much of the html, css, and javascript code for the flask web app which I have modified and added to.
+The outputs are shown below:

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.